Blazored/Toast/README.md

 ### Custom Component
 You can call the `ShowToast` method passing the type of component you want the toast to display.

-For example if I have a component called `MyToast` which I want to display in the toast and I want to call it from the `Index` component on a button cick.
+For example if I have a component called `MyToast` which I want to display in the toast and I want to call it from the `Index` component on a button click.

 ```razor
 @page "/toastdemo"